onap/vnfrqts-requirements/docs/Chapter8.rst

 attribute-value pairs to the Ansible Server as part of the request.

-Files containing attribute name value pairs (variable name and default values), referenced/included by playbooks – created dynamically by
+Files containing attribute name value pairs (variable name and default values), referenced/included by playbooks â€“ created dynamically by
 playbooks:

 To avoid